buzzqw/TUS/OBSS/OBSSv2-eng.md

 Goblins are very superstitious and view magic with a mixture of awe and fear.
 Everything they don' \*\*t understand is magic to them, which leads them to be extremely suspicious of everything and to destroy everything, since what they don' \*\*t understand must be destroyed.

 Goblins are voracious and can eat enormous amounts of food.
-A goblin won' \*\*t refuse to eat anything except perhaps salad..
+A goblin won' \*\*t refuse to eat anything except perhaps salad.

 ### Gold Dragon Wyrmling